enriqc3/3240-Control-Flow/README.md

 printf( "Count!" );
 ```

 This code is roughly equivalent.
-On the assembly side this means:
+On the assembly side we can rearrange it, and also remove
+the refresh of `counter`:

 ```asm
 looptop: